Yes, America's Anchorman is away, and this is your undocumented anchor man.

 Really?

-You disag you disagree with me.
+You disagree with me.

-This is this the prospect you're raising?
+Is this the prospect you're raising?

-Well, the flaw I see is the fact that you think it's funny that the Western world is debating whether or not Kung Fu soldier is to be considered as hate speech if sung while Chinese gentlemen might be passing by.
+Well, the flaw I see is the fact that you think it's funny that the Western world is debating whether or not Kung Fu Soldier is to be considered as hate speech if sung while Chinese gentlemen might be passing by.

 All right.

-Number one, nineteen seventy four.
+Number one, 1974.

-You you think it's not the cause of Western civilizational collapse and and uh or are you arguing that we're happy we should be I believe it is.
+You you think it's not the cause of Western civilizational collapse?

 I'm a nice Grinch.

-I'm a sensitive Grinch.
+I'm a sharpie-sensited Grinch.

-It happens to me all the time, Mark, and and I can't tell you the hurt and the pain.
+It happens to me all the time, Mark, and I can't tell you the hurt and the pain.

 No, no.

-You're you're thinking too small.
+No, no, Andy, you're thinking too small.

 What you need is we need a federal musical performance regulatory agency.

-Uh in which of at least six agencies, I'm sure.
+Made up of at least six agencies, I'm sure.

-Yeah, with with subsidiary import uh probably uh yeah, we need a czar.
+Probably a, yeah, we need a czar.

 We need a zinging czar.

-We need a zinging czar uh presiding over a federal ed agency of singing regulation to determine which persons in which identity groups can sing which songs, and that way we will avoid uh these uh these stereotype situations where people like you have to be on the receiving end of your a mean one Mr. Grinch uh every Christmas and Chinese people have to be offended.
+And that way we will avoid these stereotype situations where people like you have to be on the receiving end of your Amean One, Mr. Grinch, every Christmas, and Chinese people have to be offended.

-So instead we'd be singing to you.
+So instead, we'd be singing to you.

 Do you see where this type of thing leads?